alexknvl/awesome-scala/README.md

 # Awesome-scala
 A curated list of awesome and *interesting* Scala libraries.
 Biased and subjective.
+Some of these projects **probably do not work** anymore as they are a few years old.

 ### Static Analysis
   - https://github.com/colder/insane